Athy railway station: Wolfhill Line

 Due to limited coal supplies during World War I, a branch from Athy to the collieries at Gracefield and Modubeagh near Wolfhill, County Laois was opened by the government in September 1918.
 It was built by reusing track obtained by singling a section of the mainline to Waterford at a cost of approximately £125,000.
 The branch left the main line at the south end of Athy station, crossed the River Barrow with a concrete-built bridge, and passed through the village of Ballylinan (Ballylynan).
 Initially, the branch was primarily used to transport coal.
 The Wolfhill collieries closed in the 1920s, but a shortened line as far as a siding at Ballylinan remained open for the transport of sugar beet to the Irish Sugar Company's factory at Carlow.

 The branch was vested in the Great Southern Railways in 1929.

-In the early 1940s, a short spur for the delivery of cement was constructed to the Asbestos Cement Factory (later to become Tegral) on the west side of Athy town.
+In the early 1940s, a short spur for the delivery of cement was constructed to the Asbestos Cement Factory (later to become Tegral, and now Etex) on the west side of Athy town.

 In 1963, as part of a wider program of line and station closures, the line between Ballylinan and the Asbestos Cement Factory was closed.

 The Asbestos Cement Factory spur closed in 2005 and the track was lifted in 2019, in preparation for the construction of the Athy Distributor Road.
 As of 2023 only a short siding at the southern end of Athy station remains, although the bridge over the Barrow has been renovated and repurposed for walking and cycling.